-- 1) Is the research a current DOT&PF need and does it correspond with DOT&PF's strategic plan? - 2) Does the research need have economic benefits following project completion with a quantifiable cost/benefit ratio?
-Benefits include regulatory compliance, likelihood of improving safety, improvement of environmental compliance, etc. - 3) Does the research have potential for implementation or does it "Alaskanize" completed federal research products /projects? - 4) Is the research innovative? - 5) Does the research need have university, multi-agency or local community financial support?
+1) Is the research a current DOT&PF need and does it correspond with DOT&PF's strategic plan?

+2) Does the research need have economic benefits following project completion with a quantifiable cost/benefit ration?
+Benefits include regulatory compliance, likelihood of improving safety, improvement of environmental compliance, etc.

+3) Does the research have potential for implementation or does it "Alaskanize" completed federal research products /projects?

+4) Is the research innovative?

+5) Does the research need have university, multi-agency or local community financial support?

+This page intentionally left blank.

-5. Project Procedures
+5. Research Project Procedures